 77%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured skill with strong actionability and clear multi-step workflows for two distinct input types.
-The specific tool names, parameters, and output templates give Claude precise guidance.
-The main weakness is that the detailed output templates add bulk that could be more concisely expressed or split into a reference file.
+This is a well-structured skill with clear multi-step workflows for two distinct input types (CVE and Finding UUID).
+The actionability is strong with specific tool names and detailed output templates.
+The main weakness is that the extensive output templates add bulk that could be more concisely expressed or moved to reference files, and some table fields (like CVSS vector components) explain concepts Claude already knows.

 Suggestions

-Move the detailed markdown output templates to a separate reference file (e.g., references/output-formats.md) and keep only a brief summary of the expected output structure in the main skill.
+Move the detailed output templates to a separate reference file (e.g., references/output-templates.md) to keep the main SKILL.md focused on workflow logic and tool usage.

 | Dimension | Reasoning | Score |